 Classrooms are changing.
 That change can come from a new generation of teachers, emerging technologies, student behaviors, or a combination of factors.
 As a result, teachers’ classroom management strategies have changed as well.
+If your classroom management techniques fall behind the times, you'll have a daily struggle to keep your students engaged.
+Check out the eight best classroom management strategies that’ll help you govern your classroom and teach your students in 2018.

 At Applied Educational Systems, we work with many secondary CTE and elective teachers.
 Some common concerns we hear from these teachers are centered around classroom management problems.
 This is something many teachers struggle with, but it’s even more of a challenge for those who did not have formal education for teaching.